mhbeals/mhwood.github.io/cv/papers.md

 Emigration in late-Georgian Scotland" at the Migration History Workshop (2013)

+"Historiography Blogging: Re-integrating Unassessed Work into the Student Experience" at the The Higher Education Academy’s 15th Annual Teaching and Learning Conference for Historians, 2013 (2013)

 "Frenemies: British Emigration, US Expansion and the War of 1812″ at the 2nd Warwick-Boston Conference on the Atlantic World (2012)